 Her extensive teaching experience includes teaching violin and violin pedagogy at Susquehanna University and at the Stage Musical d’Été Vivaldi in France, as well as directing the Camp Musical de l’Estrie.
 She has been invited as a presenter at the American String Teacher’s Association’s (ASTA)National Conference and has served as chamber music faculty at the Peabody Conservatory as well as adjunct faculty at Towson University.
-Picard Boecker is currently violin faculty and director of the Young People’s String Program at the Peabody Preparatory.
+Picard Boecker is currently violin faculty and has served as past director of the Young People’s String Program at the Peabody Preparatory.
 She also enjoys teaching every summer at the Camp Musical des Laurentides in Canada.

 Originally from Québec, Picard Boecker earned the Conservatoire de Musique du Québec à Montréal’s Prix with highest distinction in violin performance and chamber music.
 She received her Master of Music in violin performance and pedagogy at the Peabody Conservatory of the Johns Hopkins University, where she was awarded the Josef Kaspar Award for Strings.

 When she isn’t holding a violin, she enjoys discovering the world anew through the eyes of her young son and daughter, as well as exploring the outdoors with her husband.